Helen Sawyer Hogg: Scientific advocacy, awareness, and service

-Not limiting herself to publishing her astronomical speciality of variable stars in globular clusters, Hogg published on the history of astronomy through her column "Out of Old Books", which was published in the Journal of the Royal Astronomical Society of Canada.
+Not limiting herself to publishing her astronomical specialty of variable stars in globular clusters, Hogg published on the history of astronomy through her column "Out of Old Books", which was published in the Journal of the Royal Astronomical Society of Canada.
 She was also known for the 30 years she spent writing her weekly column "With the Stars", which was published in the Toronto Star.
 In addition, Hogg popularized astronomy with her book The Stars Belong to Everyone in 1976, an eight-show television series on Canadian educational television in 1970, and her role as founding president of the Canadian Astronomical Society.
 She also actively supported women to pursue science.

 In addition to her advocacy and awareness work, "Helen presided over several Canadian astronomical and scientific organizations", and "served on the board of directors of Bell Telephone Company of Canada from 1968 to 1978".
 She was also the director of the National Science Foundation's astronomy program, and in this position she "helped determine sites for the National Radio Astronomy Observatory and for Kitt Peak National Observatory" in 1955.
 In 1960, "she became the first woman president of the physical sciences section of the Royal Society of Canada", as well as "the first female president of the Royal Canadian Institute (1964–1965)".

 Personal life

-In 1930, she married Frank Scott Hogg, an astronomy student at Harvard, and the two moved to Victoria, British Columbia in 1931.
+In 1930, she married Frank Scott Hogg, an astronomy student at Harvard, and the two moved to Victoria, British Columbia, in 1931.
 She gave birth to the couple's daughter, Sally, in June 1932.
 Hogg was able to continue her observation work by bringing her sleeping daughter with her to the observatory at night in a basket.
-The observatory's director, Dr. J.S.
-Plaskett, also was supportive; he gave Helen Sawyer Hogg a research grant of $200, which she used to hire a full-time housekeeper for an entire year, providing further support for her research work.
+The observatory's director, Dr. J. S. Plaskett, also was supportive; he gave Helen Sawyer Hogg a research grant of $200, which she used to hire a full-time housekeeper for an entire year, providing further support for her research work.

 In 1935, the couple moved to Ontario to work at the University of Toronto's David Dunlap Observatory, where the couple's second child, David, was born in January 1936, followed shortly by their third child, James, in September 1937.
 Frank died in 1951 of a heart attack, and Helen picked up many of his professional responsibilities in addition to raising their three children.
-In 1985, Helen married F.E.L.
-Priestley, a colleague and professor emeritus of English at the University of Toronto, who died in 1988.
+In 1985, Helen married Francis E. L. Priestley, a colleague and professor emeritus of English at the University of Toronto, who died in 1988.

 Helen Sawyer Hogg died of a heart attack on January 28, 1993, in Richmond Hill, Ontario.
 An obituary written about Hogg's contributions to physics and astronomy was printed in the Journal of the Royal Astronomical Society of Canada.